-"I got a feng shui receipt for my home... but what am I supposed to do with it?"
+"I got a feng shui receipt for my home.
+What am I supposed to do with it?"

 That is the right question.
-The receipt is designed to be quick, visual, and easy to share.
-It gives you a compact read on your layout: a home type, a small nine-grid map, a count of issues found, and a few clues about the sectors that matter most.
+The receipt is designed to be quick, visual, and easy to share, but it is still based on your floor-plan input.
+It gives you a compact read on your layout: a home type, a nine-grid map, a count of issues found, sector status, and a few clues about the annual flying stars.

 This guide explains how to read the receipt without overreacting to it.